Attack tree: Examination

 Attack trees can become large and complex, especially when dealing with specific attacks.
 A full attack tree may contain hundreds or thousands of different paths all leading to completion of the attack.
 Even so, these trees are very useful for determining what threats exist and how to deal with them.

 Attack trees can lend themselves to defining an information assurance strategy.
 It is important to consider, however, that implementing policy to execute this strategy changes the attack tree.
 For example, computer viruses may be protected against by refusing the system administrator access to directly modify existing programs and program folders, instead requiring a package manager be used.
 This adds to the attack tree the possibility of design flaws or exploits in the package manager.

 One could observe that the most effective way to mitigate a threat on the attack tree is to mitigate it as close to the root as possible.
 Although this is theoretically sound, it is not usually possible to simply mitigate a threat without other implications to the continued operation of the system.
 For example, the threat of viruses infecting a Windows system may be largely reduced by using a standard (non-administrator) account and NTFS instead of FAT file system so that normal users are unable to modify the operating system.
 Implementing this negates any way, foreseen or unforeseen, that a normal user may come to infect the operating system with a virus; however, it also requires that users switch to an administrative account to carry out administrative tasks, thus creating a different set of threats on the tree and more operational overhead.
 Also, users are still able to infect files to which they have write permissions, which may include files and documents.

 Systems using cooperative agents that dynamically examine and identify vulnerability chains, creating attack trees, have been built since 2000.

-Attack tree modeling software

-Several commercial packages and open source products are available.